sourdoughbrett/Signal-Lake/README.md

 # **SignalLake** — Local MVP

-Real-time, single-ticker forecasting pipeline that ingests minute bars, engineers features, trains ARIMA + XGBoost, writes predictions/metrics to Postgres, and serves an interactive Streamlit dashboard.
+Real-time, single-ticker forecasting pipeline that ingests 1-minute bars from Alpaca, engineers features, trains ARIMA + XGBoost, writes predictions/metrics to Postgres, and serves an interactive Streamlit dashboard.

+This project is designed to be used to assist in intraday and swing trading efforts.

 ## **Overview**